An introduction to $p$-adic $L$-functions: Interpolation at Dirichlet characters

+(Here, note that if $\chi$ is non-trivial, then $\mu_\theta$ is already supported on $\Zp^\times$; but this is consistent, as $\theta(p) = 0$ in this case).
+Combining the above we find

-Finally, to complete the proof of Theorem \ref{nontame} and to ensure compatibility with the construction of $\zeta_p$, we introduce a shift by 1.
-The following is directly analogous to the construction of $\zeta_p$; note again that $\zeta_\eta$ is truly a measure, not a pseudo-measure. \begin{definition} Define $\zeta_\eta \defeq x^{-1} \mathrm{Res}_{\Zp^\times}(\mu_\eta)$. \end{definition} We see that
+Finally, to complete the proof of Theorem \ref{thm:nontame} and to ensure compatibility with the construction of $\zeta_p$, we introduce a shift by 1.
+The following is directly analogous to the construction of $\zeta_p$; note again that $\zeta_\eta$ is truly a measure, not a pseudo-measure. \begin{definition} Define $\zeta_\eta \defeq x^{-1} \mathrm{Res}_{\Zp^\times}(\mu_\eta).$ \end{definition}